Employment variations

 Secondments

-A secondment is a temporary transfer to a vacant position in another work unit within the University.
-Secondments are generally initiated when an employee has been the successful applicant of an internal recruitment process.
+A secondment is commonly a temporary transfer to a vacant or new position in another work unit within the University.
+Secondments however may occur within the Work Unit.
+Secondments are generally initiated when an employee has been the successful applicant of an internal recruitment process but may also arise from informal selection processes.

-Where the secondment is tied to a higher salary range, incremental progression within a higher level salary range will be payable after 12 months continuous service.
-Any leave without pay in excess of five working days will defer the date of effect of the increment.
+Prior to a selection or appointment process being undertaken, the role being filled must be appropriately classified.
+Where the secondment is tied to a higher salary range, incremental progression within a higher-level salary range will be payable after 12 months continuous service.

 Before applying for an internally advertised position, employees should discuss their intentions with their supervisors.

-If successful, secondment arrangements including the possible requirement to relinquish the right of return to a substantive position at the end of the secondment period will be negotiated through HR Services and the work unit.
+If successful, secondment arrangements including the possible requirement to relinquish the right of return to a substantive position at the end of the secondment period will be negotiated through People and Culture and the work units.

 Additional responsibilities